 - Policy 1.1: Sustainability.
 Ensure that new housing programs and housing developments are consistent with the City's sustainability initiatives for energy efficiency and active transportation goals. - Policy 1.2: Infill Housing.
 Encourage development of housing on infill sites near transit and jobs, particularly redevelopment of sites suitable for housing, while continuing to limit residential density in High Fire Hazard Areas. - Policy 1.3: Adaptive Reuse.
 Provide incentives and promote flexibility for adaptive reuse projects that convert existing structures to multi-unit housing in order to reduce construction waste and extend the life of existing buildings. - Policy 1.4: Reduce Constraints.
-Reduce and, where feasible and practical, remove unnecessary Cityimposed constraints that impede housing development. - Policy 1.5: Objective Design Standards.
+Reduce and, where feasible and practical, remove unnecessary City-imposed constraints that impede housing development. - Policy 1.5: Objective Design Standards.
 Establish citywide objective design and development standards for multi-unit housing, coupled with alternatives to conventional zoning regulations, to accommodate infill development in existing neighborhoods. - Policy 1.6: Housing Sites Inventory.
 Maintain an up-to-date inventory of vacant and underutilized sites that allow housing, including City-owned sites. - Policy 1.7: Prioritize Housing and Community Benefit.
 Prioritize residential development and nonresidential priority projects with broad community benefit on sites zoned for both residential and other uses. - Policy 1.8: Flexible Standards.
 Increase flexibility in multi-unit housing densities and other standards to allow a variety of unit sizes and affordability levels. - Policy 1.9: Senior Housing.
 Facilitate housing development for Santa Barbara's growing senior population, including designs that support "aging in place," senior housing with supportive services, veterans housing, assisted living facilities, and accessory dwelling units. - Policy 1.10: Housing for Persons with Disabilities.
 Encourage housing that addresses the needs of persons with disabilities through reasonable accommodation procedures, zoning provisions for supportive and group housing, owner and renter grants for accessibility features, and integration of universal design features.

 HE-1: Facilitating Conversion of Nonresidential Buildings to Housing residential units consistent with the Secretary of Interior's Standards for Rehabilitation.
-The City will adopt an Adaptive Reuse Ordinance for existing buildings within the Central Business District and existing buildings designated as a historic resource.
+The City will adopt an Adaptive Reuse Ordinance for existing buildings within the Central Business District and existing buildings designated as a historic resource. will evaluate and amend the Zoning Ordinance and other portions of the Municipal Code to remove potential constraints for adaptive reuse, such as review/approval process, design, open yard, and parking standards.